Noisia

-Noisia (/ˈnɔɪziə/) was a Dutch electronic music trio from Groningen.
-The trio was composed of Nik Roos, Martijn van Sonderen, and Thijs de Vlieger.
-Their music spanned several genres, including drum and bass, dubstep, breakbeat, and house.
+Noisia (/ˈnɔɪziə/) is a Dutch electronic music trio from Groningen.
+The trio is composed of Nik Roos, Martijn van Sonderen, and Thijs de Vlieger.
+Their music spans several genres, including drum and bass, dubstep, breakbeat, and house.
 They released music on labels such as Skrillex's Owsla, deadmau5's mau5trap, and Jay-Z's Roc Nation.
 Noisia collaborated with Foreign Beggars on the supergroup project I Am Legion, releasing a self-titled album on 2 September 2013.
 They also worked under the pseudonym Nightwatch, contributing to projects with artists like Alexis Jordan, Hadouken!, Wiley, and Wretch 32.
 Their production work on Hadouken!'s album, For the Masses, resulted in a number 19 placement on the UK Albums Chart.

 Noisia also created music for video games; including the soundtrack for DmC: Devil May Cry, a Counter-Strike: Global Offensive Music Kit in 2014, and the original soundtrack for the game, Armajet.

 Career

 2003–06: Formation and record deals

 Van Sonderen, with his experience in hip hop production and piano skill, formed Noisia with Roos and de Vlieger.
 Their song "Tomahawk" (with Mayhem) gained attention from Shadow Law Recordings, leading to their debut release "Silicon" / "Tomahawk" on Paul Reset's Nerve Recordings in August 2003.

-Between 2005 and 2009, they released tracks like Drifter (incorporating liquid funk) and an EP under the name Hustle Athletics on Love Break Recordings.
-They later returned to using the name Noisia to maintain consistency and avoid genre pigeonholing.
+Noisia also released music under the aliases Drifter and Hustle Athletics.
+Releases as Drifter included "Come True" / "Leola" and "Close to Me" / "She Gives Me Forever" in 2005, while the Lekker EP was released as Hustle Athletics in 2006.